GetStream/stream-chat-react-native/COOKBOOK.md

 If an image is too big it may cause a delay while uploading to our server.
 You can elect to compress images prior to upload by adding the `compressImageQuality` prop to `Channel`.

 `compressImageQuality` can be a value from `0` to `1`, where 1 is the best quality, i.e. no compression.
-On iOS, values larger than 0.8 don't decrease the quality a noticeable on most images, while still reducing the file size significantly when compared to the uncompressed version.
+On iOS, values larger than 0.8 don't decrease the quality a noticeable amount on most images, while still reducing the file size significantly when compared to the uncompressed version.

 ### Override or intercept message actions (edit, delete, reaction, reply, etc.)